lamemakes/pilot-drive-HAT/README.md

 The 3D files were designed for mouting in the Honda Element head unit space, with all of the components of my BOM to make everything one discrete package.

+## ATTINY85 Code

+Please note the arduino code is functional but temporary, have my sights on being fully C soon.

 <pre>